webmeshproj/webmesh-vdi/README.md

 $> make full-test-cluster
 # Load all the docker images into the kind cluster (optional for same reason as build)
 $> make load-all
-# Deploy the manager and setup the example VDI manifests
+# Deploy the manager, kvdi, and setup the example templates
-$> make deploy example-vdi
+$> make deploy example-vdi-templates
 ```

 After the manager has finished spinning up the `app` instance, get the IP of its service with `kubectl get svc` to access the app interface.